Three Strong Women

-Three Strong Women (Trois Femmes puissantes) is a 2009 novel by the French writer Marie NDiaye.
+Three Strong Women (Trois Femmes puissantes) is a 2009 novel by French writer Marie NDiaye.
 It won the 2009 Prix Goncourt, France's most prestigious literary award.
-The English translation by John Fletcher was published in April 2012 in the UK by MacLehose Press, and in August 2012 by Knopf in the USA.
+The English translation by John Fletcher was published in April, 2012, in the UK by MacLehose Press, and in August 2012, by Knopf in the USA.
+An extract was included in the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 According to the description by Maya Jaggi in The Guardian: "Moving mainly between France and Senegal, this novel explores survival, inheritance and the feared repetition of history – within families, as between peoples.
-Its three heroines have an unassailable sense of their own self-worth, while their psychological battles have an almost mythic resonance."
+Its three heroines have an unassailable sense of their self-worth, while their psychological battles have an almost mythic resonance."